DrAdamRoe/cloud-variations/README.md

 Now, you should be able to run the following command:
 > uwsgi --socket 127.0.0.1:5017 --wsgi-file main.py --callable app

 The output to terminal looks different, but you should now be running your Flask app on your server on port 5017, once again.
 Go to your virtual machine's public internet address in the browser, visible on the VM Instances overview page on the Google Cloud Console.
 Mine is http://34.159.224.162/.
-You won't see your API, unfortunately.
-Since HTTP uses port 80 as a standard, both our browser and Google's network settings expect us to be listening on port 80, not 5017.
+You won't see your API, unfortunately, but you will see "This page isn't working": your server isn't yet responding.
+Since HTTP uses port 80 as a standard, both our browser and Google's network settings expect us to be requesting from and listening on port 80, not 5017.
 To remedy this, we'll use a webserver called nginx.
 Kill the process in your terminal again (ctrl+c).
 We're almost there.

+Install nginx:
+> sudo apt-get install nginx

 We'll have to use the sudo command in front of everything we will do here to configure nginx.
-The software should be installed by default.
-Start by turning the server on:

-> sudo systemctl start nginx
+Once installed, the server should be running automatically.

 If you navigate to your computer's IP address in the browser, you should now be served the nginx default page.
 Now "all" we need to do is have nginx serve a response from our Flask app instead of it's default static HTML page.
 This repository contains a file, nginx.conf, which is a configuration file for nginx.